VHIP (Rental Rehab)

 • Conduct ongoing site visits (3 minimal) to inspect repair work during the project and provide grant payments upon milestone completion

-• Conduct final inspection to ensure all repairs have been completed
+• Conduct final inspection to ensure all required contracted work has been completed and is ready for final DFS building inspections

-• Prepare and record signed, notarized Covenants, and Grant Agreements
+• Prepare, collect, and record signed, notarized Covenants, Grant Agreements, and required legal loan documentation

 • Oversee and verify compliance with all program requirements